andradecmatheus-zz/Project_03_Santander_Customer_Satisfaction/README.md

 </h1>
 ![Santander Customer Satisfaction](https://i.imgur.com/o8J2iv4.png)

 <h4 align="center">
-Building a machine learning model to accurately forecast inventory demand based on historical sales datapredict if a customer is satisfied or dissatisfied with their banking experience </h4>
+Building a machine learning model to accurately predict if a customer is satisfied or dissatisfied with their banking experience </h4>